roboticslab-uc3m/teo-developer-manual/introduction.md

 ![teoSim-floor-iron](fig/teoSim-floor-iron.png)

+Note that you can directly interface with the world port.
+While this is considered a bad practice, it is documented at: [roboticslab-uc3m/openrave-yarp-plugins/libraries/OpenravePlugins/OpenraveYarpWorld](https://github.com/roboticslab-uc3m/openrave-yarp-plugins/blob/master/libraries/OpenravePlugins/OpenraveYarpWorld/README.md#interfacing-with-openraveyarpworld).

 ### Interfacing with the robot

 Great news!
 Interfacing with the robot in simulation will be exactly the same as with the real robot!
 2x1!
 Yay!
 It in fact shares common interfaces with all YARP-speaking robots!
 Nx1!!